lookupdaily/thermostat/README.md

 As a homeonwer,
 so that I can not waste money,
 I would like to decrease the set temperature by a certain amount.

+As a landlord,
+so that the pipes don't freeze,
+I would like to set a minimum temperature of 10 degrees.
 ```